babalugats76/quizdini-2.0-teach/README.md

     - Refine error-handling to match renderMessage-style functionality
     - Branch to redirect on Insufficient Credits (specifc to that type of exception...all others will use `renderMessage` functionality)
   - Dashboard
-    - Remove unneeded welcome message alert of add a setTimeout or something like that
     - Style menu
       - Find icons to replace logo placeholder
-  - Login
-    - Add 'Login with Google' button to login page
-    - Remove 'Login with Google' inline expression code from FixedMenu in favor of simple Login/Logout, based upon auth, Login should go to /login page
   - Icons
     - Update UI\Icon with svgs for